+The Construction Budget is: \$

+The Client's anticipated dates for construct tion are:

+.1 Commencement of construction:

+.2 Ready-for-Takeover:

-The Construction Budget is: \$ The Client's anticipated dates for construction are: .1 Commencement of construction: .2 Ready-for-Takeover: The anticipated Project delivery method and form of of Construction Contract are: .1 Project delivery method: .2 Form of Construction Contract: '''''''''''''''''''''''''''''''' D The Architect shall provide the Services described Schedule A The Client shall be responsible for other services a Schedule A whichever is attached to this contract.
-Is indicated in Schedule A - Services OR 1 The following Consultants have been or will be end. .1 by the Architect: gaged on the Project . .2 by the Client :
+The anticipated Project delivery method ar nd form of Construction Contract are:

+.1 Project delivery method:

+.2 Form of Construction Contract.

+Sch The Client shall be responsible for other se escribed in Schedule A - Services OR whichever is attached to this contract. ervices as indicated in Schedule A - Services OR whichever is attached to this contract.

+The following Consultants have been or wi ill be engaged on the Project :

+.2 by the Client: le le l'is

+٤ organition